 Phillip Stone of the Despatch Association, a courier trade organisation, estimates that only 30% of courier start-ups make it to years two and three.
-Narrow profit margins and tight cashflow are realities of the trade but attention to detail and a great service will make your reputation.
+Narrow profit margins and tight cashflow are realities of the trade; with attention to detail and a great service being key to both your reputation and future.

 Cycle couriers can, by definition, only exist in an urban setting.
 Most cyclists cover around a two mile radius – otherwise the same day service and ability to deal with urgent jobs is lost.
 As courier firms operate in cities, jobs tend to be office related – lighter packages, urgent documents and so on.

 Motorbike couriers are faster and can go further but, similarly, they would be more likely to do town or city based work.
 For long distance journeys it makes economic sense to do more than one job at once, for which a van is obviously better suited.

 Prompt and courteous riders are a must as cycle couriers have had something of a reputation for unreliability in the past.